circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 categories: [getting-started]
 order: 1
 ---

+This page describes various testing methodologies you can test use to test orbs.

+* TOC
+{:toc}

 ## Introduction

 CircleCI orbs are packages of configuration that you can use in your configurations to simplify your workflows and quickly and easily deploy application and orbs in your workflow.
 When creating orbs for your workflow, you will want to perform testing to ensure your orb meets your specific needs before deploying and publishing the orb.

-You can think of orb testing at 4 levels, in increasing levels of complexity and scope.
+You can think of orb testing at four levels, in increasing levels of complexity and scope.

 * Schema Validation - this can be done with a single CLI command and checks if the orb is well-formed YAML and conforms to the orb schema.
 * Expansion Testing - this can be done by scripting the CircleCI CLI and tests whether the elements of the orb generate the configuration you intended when processing configuration containing those elements.